wiseman-timelord/WiseRain/README.md

 1. Cpu Usage seems too high, ensure this is the average for all cores, preferably some simple way to gain this; instead of for first cpu or whatever it is doing.
 2. Some kind of notation, top 5 important tasks, short note of for example 5 items with editing/input through plugin.
 3. A stripped down version of CreditSight in its own panel, with use of additional plugins there will be input box (CreditSight must be completed first).

-### CANCELLATIONS
-- Button to enable/disable monitoring, it would require its own panel just to have a button in order for higher refresh, obviously its better to right-click enable/disable monitor.ini.
-Will re-asses this if there are other new panels added.
-- Top 3 bandwidh using apps, this required special libraries to achieve, at least it was not possible through, cmdlets and .net 4.0.
+- DO NOT DO: Top 3 bandwidh using apps, this required special libraries to achieve, at least it was not possible through, cmdlets and .net 4.0.
 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.